-- You and your child, where appropriate, will be invited to attend in all relevant discussions and Personal Target setting. - You will be invited to termly review meetings. - Permission will be requested from you as parents before the school requests any involvement from external agencies. - Langmoor has an open door policy and encourages you to approach staff whenever they have a concern so a suitable time can be arranged to meet. - Each term parent interviews are planned where your child's current levels of attainment are discussed, next steps targets and ways forward to help your child make progress.
-You will receive information in the form of a target report sheet. - Annual reports indicate how your child is performing in different curriculum areas in relation to Age Related Expectations. - Each term a 'Supporting Your Child' letter is sent home outlining what your will be learning and how you can support them with this learning at home. - From the Spring term in Year 1 throughout the school your child have a Learning Log which they take home weekly.
-This log has appropriate weekly tasks linked to classroom learning where you can help to support your child at home.
-These are marked by staff to include comments about what pupils have done well and next steps to improve learning. - The school plans a range of curriculum days for different groups of carers to attend where You can get actively involved in what your child is learning in their setting.
+- ✓ You and your child, where appropriate, will be invited to attend in all relevant discussions and Personal Target setting. - ✓ You will be invited to termly review meetings. - ✓ Permission will be requested from you as parents before the school requests any involvement from external agencies. - ✓ Langmoor has an open door policy and encourages you to approach staff whenever they have a concern so a suitable time can be arranged to meet. - ✓ Each term parent interviews are planned where your child's current levels of attainment are discussed, next steps targets and ways forward to help your child make progress.
+You will receive information in the form of a target report sheet. - Annual reports indicate how your child is performing in different curriculum areas in relation to Age Related Expectations. - ✓ Each term 'Knowledge Organisers' are posted on the school website outlining what your child will be learning and how you can support them with this learning at home. - ✓ From the Spring term in Year 1 throughout the school your child have weekly home learning tasks.
+They will have a Learning Log where they can record their work, some of which may be set using Purple Mash.
+These will be tasks linked to classroom learning where you can help to support your child at home. - ✓ The school plans a range of curriculum days for different groups of carers to attend where you can get actively involved in what your child is learning in their setting.